KASIA OLEŚKIEWICZ

 ARTIST STATEMENT

-My practice takes the form of artistic research: I combine visual arts – mainly drawing, sculpture and painting – with theoretical work, writing, developing concepts and method, collecting exiting cultural texts.
+My practice takes the form of artistic research: I combine visual arts – mainly drawing, sculpture and painting – with theoretical work, writing, developing concepts and methods, collecting existing cultural texts.

 In this research, I focus on issues and forms of the body – its sentience, pain, vulnerability to abuse, violence and control, the inherent position of the body a “given over to another”, as described by Judith Butler.